-Restricted - expendable scholarships and grant net position is available for the following purposes at June 30:
+Restricted - expendable scholarships and grant net assets are available for the following purposes at June 30:

-2021 2020 Scholarships \$ 1,881,298 \$ 1,222,923 Educational Development Programs 161,875 110,072 Time-restricted pledges for scholarships 115,155 134,663 Restricted-expendable net position \$ 2,158,328 \$ 1,467,678
+2022 2021 Scholarships \$ 1,714,554 \$ 1,881,298 Educational Development Programs 139,018 161,875 Time-restricted pledges for scholarships - 115,155 Restricted-expendable net position \$ 1,853,572 \$ 2,158,328

-Restricted - non expendable endowment net position contains donor-imposed restrictions that stipulate the resources be maintained permanently, but permit the Foundation to use or expend part or all of the income derived from the donated assets for specified purposes.
-Investment earnings available for distribution are recorded as temporarily restricted net position, as the donors have imposed purpose restrictions on the earnings.
-Permanently restricted net position consists of endowments invested in perpetuity, the income from which is restricted by donors for future scholarships to students enrolled at Oakland Community College.
+Restricted - non-expendable net assets contain donor-imposed restrictions that stipulate the resources be maintained in perpetuity, but permit the Foundation to use or expend part or all of the income derived from the donated assets for specified purposes.
+Investment earnings available for distribution are recorded as purpose restricted net assets for future scholarships to students enrolled at Oakland Community College.

-Non-expendable endowments total \$2.5 million and \$2.3 million at June 30, 2021 and 2020, respectively.
+Non-expendable net assets held in perpetuity total \$2.7 million and \$2.5 million at June 30, 2022 and 2021, respectively.

+For the year ending June 30, 2022, the Foundation's investments total \$7.3 million and are comprised of \$2.1 million in bond funds, \$3.1 million in equities, \$2.0 million in exchange traded funds and \$158,000 of money market funds.
 For the year ending June 30, 2021, the Foundation's investments total \$8.2 million and are comprised of \$2.3 million in bond funds, \$4.3 million in equities, \$1.6 million in exchange traded funds and \$158,000 of money market funds.
-For the year ending June 30, 2020, the Foundation's investments total \$6.6 million and are comprised of \$2.1 million in bond funds, \$3.0 million in equities, \$1.3 million in exchange traded funds and \$158,000 of money market funds.
 All investments are stated at fair value based on quoted market prices for active markets using Level 1 inputs.

-The College provides personnel support, supplies, and equipment to the Foundation.
+The College provides personnel support, supplies, and equipment to the Foundation in-kind.